ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](map_push_pin.jpg)](map_push_pin.jpg)

-This example was from a IM Forum Discussion, [Layering Images with Convert](../forum_link.cgi?f=1&t=20251).
+This example was from an IM Forum Discussion, [Layering Images with Convert](../forum_link.cgi?f=1&t=20251).

-**Lets automate this further.**
+**Let's automate this further.**

 We have a file listing the locations and colors for each of the pins we want to place in the map.
 The location name in the file is not used and is just a reference comment on the pixel location listed.

 [![\[Data File\]](map_venice_pins.txt.gif)](map_venice_pins.txt)

-Lets read this text file, to create 'pins' in a loop.
+Let's read this text file, to create 'pins' in a loop.

 ~~~
 pin_x=18  pin_y=41